decentration/edgeware-node/Validating-on-Edgeware-(UI).md

 systemctl status edgeware
 ```

-You should see this output:
+You should see something like this output:

 ```
 2019-10-03 10:28:59 Edgeware